Part 2, Page 2 - Understanding the 16 Personality Types & What is My Personality Type ?

 Introverted Intuition reflects on patterns, relationships, symbols, meanings, and perspectives on matters from complex phenomena to magical connections to practical problems.
 The Introverted Intuitive mind typically creates a unique vision and arrives at unique insights about things, phenomena, or people.
 It strives to discover the essence of things and fill in the missing pieces of a puzzle.
 Introverted Intuitive types frequently will have complex visions or perspectives that they are unable to explain with clarity to others.

-The characteristics presented as correlating with the four mental functions and the eight functions in their attitudes ring most true for individuals whose Personality Type has that function as the dominant or core function.
-The characteristics may be slightly less accurate when the function in question is the auxiliary or supportive function of an individual's Personality Type.
-And when the function is further down a Personality Type’s hierarchy of functions (go here to see a table of this hierarchy), the operation of the function in a person of that Type can be substantially muted from what is described here.
+The above descriptions most accurately describe the four mental processes (and how they differ in the two attitudes of Introversion and Extraversion) when that process is a person’s dominant or core mental process.
+The descriptions of the characteristics may be slightly less accurate when the process is the auxiliary or supportive function of an individual’s Personality Type.
+And when the function is further down a Personality Type’s hierarchy of mental processes or functions the operation of the function in a person can be substantially muted from what is described here.